 More than one half of transplanted kidneys come from previously healthy, deceased donors.
 About one third of these kidneys are damaged but are used because the demand is so great.
 The rest of transplanted kidneys come from living donors.

-The kidneys are removed from the donor, cooled, and transported quickly to a medical center for transplantation to a person who has a compatible blood and tissue type and who does not make antibodies to the tissues of the donor.
+The kidneys are removed from the donor, usually using thin instruments and a small video camera inserted through several tiny incisions (laparoscopic surgery).
+Occasionally, a larger incision (open surgery) is required.
+After removal, the kidney is cooled and transported quickly to a medical center for transplantation to a person who has a compatible blood and tissue type and who does not make antibodies to the tissues of the donor.

 Kidney transplantation is a major operation.
-Dialysis may be required before the operation if the person has electrolyte abnormalities or if waste products have accumulated in the blood (because the kidneys are too damaged to remove them).
+The person receiving the kidney is usually on dialysis Dialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
+There are a number of reasons... read more in the months or years before the transplant procedure.
 The donated kidney is placed in the pelvis through an incision and is attached to the recipient’s blood vessels and bladder.
 Usually, the nonfunctioning kidneys are left in place.
-Occasionally, they are removed because they are infected.
+Occasionally, they are removed because infection develops and does not resolve.

 Chronic rejection that develops over many months to years is relatively common and causes kidney function to gradually deteriorate.

 Rejection can usually be effectively treated with high doses of corticosteroids or antilymphocyte globulin.
 If these drugs are ineffective, they are gradually stopped, and dialysis must be started again.
 Dialysis is continued until another kidney transplant is available.

 The rejected kidney may be left in place unless fever, tenderness, or blood in the urine persists.
 The chance of success with second transplants is almost as good as that with first transplants.